IBM/gWhisper/README.md

     cp complete.bash /usr/share/bash-completion/completions/gwhisper
     cp complete.fish /usr/share/fish/vendor_completions.d/gwhisper.fish

+If you are using zsh, add following lines into your `~/.zshrc` for tab-completion support based on the bash completion script.

+    autoload bashcompinit && bashcompinit
+    source /usr/share/bash-completion/completions/gwhisper

 ## Examples and Test-Server
-Every element except the hostname in the following example CLI invocations can be tab-completed in the fish or bash shell.
+Every element except the hostname in the following example CLI invocations can be tab-completed in the bash, fish or zsh shell.

 Simple example of an unary RPC with only one field in the request message: